Miles M.52: Early development

 Another critical addition was the use of a power-operated stabilator, also known as the all-moving tail or flying tail, a key to supersonic flight control which contrasted with traditional elevators hinged to tailplanes (horizontal stabilizers).
 Conventional control surfaces became ineffective at the high subsonic speeds then being achieved by fighters in dives, due to the aerodynamic forces caused by the formation of shockwaves at the hinge and the rearward movement of the centre of pressure, which together could override the control forces that could be applied mechanically by the pilot, hindering recovery from the dive.
 A major impediment to early transonic flight was control reversal, the phenomenon which caused flight inputs (stick, rudder) to switch direction at high speed; it was the cause of many accidents and near-accidents.
-An all-flying tail is considered to be a minimum condition of enabling aircraft to break the transonic barrier safely without a loss of pilot control.
-The M.52 was the first instance of this solution, which has since gone on to be universally used for high-speed aircraft.
+An all-flying tail is required for non-delta winged aircraft to pass through the transonic region to supersonic speeds without a loss of control.
+The M.52 was the first instance of this solution.

 An initial version of the aircraft was to be test-flown using Frank Whittle's latest engine, the Power Jets W.2/700.
 This engine, which was estimated to be capable of providing 2,000 lb of thrust, calculated to be only capable of providing subsonic performance in level flight but when flown in a shallow dive capable of transonic flight.
 Wood described the engine as being "remarkable as it incorporated ideas far ahead of its time".
-In order to get the M.52 to achieve supersonic speeds, the installation of projected further development of the W.2/700 engine would be necessary.
+For the M.52 to achieve supersonic speeds a higher thrust version of the W.2/700 engine would be necessary.